Harry Potter and the Philosopher's Stone (film): Box office

 Similar results were achieved across the world.
 A week after opening in the United States, the film added 15 additional markets and set an opening week record in Germany, grossing $18.7 million.
 It also set opening records in Austria, Brazil, Denmark, Finland, the Netherlands, Norway, Sweden and German-speaking Switzerland.
 In the following weekend, after expanding to 31 countries, the film set a record overseas weekend gross of $60.9 million, including record openings in Australia, Greece, Israel, Japan ($12.5 million), New Zealand and Spain.
 It set another overseas weekend record with $62.3 million from 37 countries the following weekend, including record openings in France, Italy and French-speaking Switzerland.
-The international opening weekend record would be held until it was given to Star Wars: Episode II – Attack of the Clones (2002) a year later.
+The international opening weekend record would be held for a year until it was given to Star Wars: Episode II – Attack of the Clones (2002).
 During its theatrical run, the film earned $974 million at the worldwide box office, $317 million of that in the US and $657 million elsewhere, which made it the second-highest-grossing film in history at the time, as well as the year's highest-grossing film.
-In addition, it surpassed Twister (1996) to become the highest-grossing Warner Bros. film of all time.
+In addition, it went on to become the highest-grossing Warner Bros. film of all time, surpassing Batman (1989) domestically and Twister (1996) worldwide.
 It is the second-highest-grossing Harry Potter film after Deathly Hallows – Part 2.
 Box Office Mojo estimates that the film sold over 55.9 million tickets in the US and Canada.

 In August 2020, The Philosopher's Stone was re-released in several countries, including a 4K 3D restoration in China, where it earned $26.4 million, for a global $1.026 billion, making it the second film in the series to surpass the billion-dollar mark, after Deathly Hallows – Part 2.